whatmakeart/whatmakeart.github.io/content/art-faq/critique-methods.md

 There are three essential parts of a critique statement:

 1. What do you see?
 2. What do you think about it?
 3. Why do you think that?

+## Artist Self Assessment

+To complete a self-assessment, start by asking yourself some basic questions about your project.
+For example:

+1. What were my goals for this project?
+2. Did I achieve my goals?
+3. What did I learn about myself as an artist while working on this project?
+4. What would I do differently if I were to do this project again?

+Once you have answered these questions, you can begin to reflect on your strengths and weaknesses.
+For example:

+1. What aspects of my work am I most proud of?
+2. What areas could I improve?
+3. What new skills or techniques did I learn while working on this project?